doctrine/orm/UPGRADE.md

 Passing `null` to `Doctrine\ORM\ClassMetadata::fullyQualifiedClassName()` is no longer possible.

+## Fix result for classes in global namespace in `ClassMetadata::fullyQualifiedClassName()`

+If entity class in namespace and given `$className` in global namespace, then method not append namespace to `$className` because class not exists in this namespace.

 ## Remove array access

 Using array access on instances of the following classes is no longer possible: